Articles in this section

 • communication and management

-According to the Icelandic Government's Climate Policy, all government institutions and offices are required to implement the Green Steps within their organization.
+According to the Icelandic Government's Climate Policy, all government institutions and offices are required to implement the Green Steps within their organisation.

 Can I help implement the green steps?

-The Division of Operations and Resources oversees the Green Steps project at the University.
+The Division of Operations and Resources oversees the University's Green Steps project.
 Staff and students from all faculties and departments are encouraged to contribute to its implementation and act as "green ambassadors."
 Those interested can contact us at umhverfismal@hi.is.

 What are the goals of the Green Steps?